Travelling by taxi with a disability

 There are no exemptions available for operators.

-You should report any problem or refusal to carry your dog to the Passenger Transport Licensing Division (taxi licensing section) which is part of the Driver & Vehicle Agency.
+You should report any problem or refusal to carry your dog to the Passenger Transport Licensing Division (taxi licensing section) which is part of the Driver and Vehicle Agency.

 'Right of access' to transport